 - After about 1 minute, the jaggery will dissolve and start to bubble.
 At this point, add in the grated coconut, ground green cardamom seeds, and ground cumin.

 - Continuously mix this on medium heat until most of the moisture evaporates and the jaggery sticks to the coconut.
 Set aside.

 Make the dough

-6. Lightly roll the balls into coconut milk and then steam them in a steel basket steamer.
-You can skip this step and go straight to steaming these for about 10-12 minutes.
+- Optionally roll the kozhukatta in a little coconut milk then spray the inside of a basket steamer with cooking oil to prevent sticking.
+Steam on medium high heat for 12-15 minutes.
 You'll know the kozhukatta are done when the outer shell is slightly sticky and not as brightly white as it was before steaming.
-That's it!
+Enjoy!